 Should you sleep in a zero-gravity position?

 A zero-gravity sleep position has many benefits.
 It allows you to feel weightless, so your muscles can fully relax and heal during sleep.
 When the spine’s vertebrae are no longer compressed, muscle tension in the hips and lower back dissipate, allowing you to wake with less pain and stiffness.

 Do adjustable bases ruin mattresses?

 Adjustable bases can be used with most modern memory foam, latex foam, and hybrid mattresses.
 However, some innerspring mattresses may be too heavy and stiff to move with the adjustable base.

 Some mattresses with adjustable air layers, often referred to as airbeds, can become damaged if used on an adjustable base because the layers of air may bend and rupture.

-An adjustable bed offers many health benefits and can make finding a good night’s sleep easier.
+An adjustable bed and mattress combo offers many health benefits and can make finding a good night’s sleep easier.
 While an adjustable base with wall-hugging capabilities will not necessarily improve your sleep quality, it can make the process of getting and staying comfortable easier.

-While the additional cost that comes with a wall-hugging bed may not be worth it for all sleepers, individuals recovering from an injury or have limited mobility will find this feature extremely helpful.
+While the additional cost that comes with a wall-hugging bed may not be worth it for all sleepers, individuals recovering from an injury or who have limited mobility but don’t want a hopsital bed or bariatric bed will find this feature extremely helpful.